tbreuss/mithril-by-examples/examples/tab-component.md

       url: https://cdn.jsdelivr.net/npm/tailwindcss/dist/tailwind.css
 ---

-Demonstration how to create a tab view, where tab toggle buttons communicate there activation state though a surrounding wrapper component using tab ids.
+This example demonstrates how to create a tab view, where tab toggle buttons communicate there activation state through a surrounding wrapper component using tab ids.

 ## Tabs.js